erkan1863/erkan1863.github.io/_pages/experiences.md

 ======
 * May 2024 - Ongoing: Data Science Intern
   * **Analog Devices, Inc.**, On-site, Boston, MA
-    - Developing ultra-low latency neural networks for active noise cancellation.
+    - Built an ultra low latency and ultra low power wind noise reduction model:
+    - Outperformed the SOTA by ~5dB in wind noise reduction within application latency constraint.
+    - Reduced model size x25 with respect to the SOTA to meet application memory constraint.
+    - Reduced FLOPs x4 with respect to the SOTA to have power efficiency

-* May 2021 - Dec 2023: Signal Processing Focus Data Science Consultant
+* May 2021 - Dec 2023: ML for Signal Processing Focus Consultant
   * **Neurocess, Co.**, Remote, London, UK
     - Developed probabilistic ML models for performance analysis of soccer players via TensorFlow and **PyTorch**.
     - Developed a novel denoising model providing a significant **17dB SNR** improvement for motion artifact denoising on sEMG data.